defiant4/Temperature-Monitoring-Solution-Backend/README.md

 I have used the following technologies to implement this project:
 Node.js, NPM, Socket.io, PM2, Linux OS.

 Please note that the 3 parts have been automated(except historical data) since I am not using any DB or persistence layer in this project.
-Also, the sensor client connections with the central server have been hardcoded with the identifiers "sensor01" and "sensor02", which can later be automated using the same CLIENT-SERVER key pair logic as the server-subscribed clients logic.
+Also, the sensor client connections with the central server have been hardcoded with the identifiers "sensor01" and "sensor02", which can later be automated using the same SERVER-CLIENT key pair logic as the server-subscribed clients logic.
 Any number of clients/System-IDs(SIDs) can be used to connect to the server since the whole application is highly scalable.
 I have currently used 3 keywords for 3 SIDs such as REF->Refrigerators, ACR->Air-Coolers, ROM-> Room.
 More information on this is available in the Web Service Interface Document.

 ### Installing